ThaddeusTreloar/data-in-motion-cdc-demo/README.md

 This will start the flink jobs, which will process the `cdc` topic and generate business events.

+### Restarting the faker task

+If for any reason you have to stop the faker task, you can do so by pressing ctrl+c in the terminal running the app.
+From this point onwards DO NOT RUN `faker_up.sh` again.
+This will break the flink queries as the faker app will repopulate order-line-items data, breaking the logic for joining orders to their line items.

 ## Stopping the demo

 To stop the demo, stop the faker app by pressing ctrl+c in the terminal running the app.
 Then, you can run the following command: